 Q. What is the routing tool diameter?
 Our standard router is a 0.094" bit, we also stock .050", .070", and .125" bits. and have others if a specific radius is to be met.

 Q. How close can the router get to the features of the board?
 Please ensure there is a minimum of 0.015" spacing between the router path and the closest pad, trace, or plane area.

 Q. Can you cut complex shapes or inside cutouts?
 Yes, please indicate on your mechanical layer.
 The complexity of your needs will determine if there are any additional fees involved.

 FINISHED HOLE SIZE QUESTIONS

-Q. What is the minimum thickness of line for legend text?0.006” is the minimum recommended trace for legend text.
+Q. What is the minimum thickness of the line for legend text?
+0.006” is the minimum recommended trace for the legend text.

-Q. What is the minimum height for letters on legend?0.030” is the minimum recommended height.
+Q. What is the minimum height for letters on the legend?
+0.030” is the minimum recommended height.

 Q. What about payment for my order?Accepted methods of payment purchase order numbers for approved NET 30 accounts.

 Q. How do you ship the boards?
 Active PCB ships FedEx priority overnight with orders inside Canada for 3 weeks or less delivery.
 Longer or larger orders might have different transportation methods.
 FedEx is our exclusive carrier in Canada.
 Active PCB ships UPS priority overnight with orders inside the United States of America for 3 weeks or less delivery.
 Longer or larger orders might have different transportation methods.